5K Training Explained: What Is Zone 4 / Threshold?

 How to stay in the right range:

-• Talk Test: Short phrases only—speech feels cut off
+• Talk test: Short phrases only, speech feels clipped

 Common Mistakes with Zone 4 Training

-• Pushing into Zone 5: This turns threshold into anaerobic work, raising recovery cost and reducing quality.
+• Pushing into Zone 5: Turns threshold into all-out work, increases recovery time and blunts the intended training effect.

 Zone 4 vs Other Training Zones